KangersHub/TorrentLeechX/README.md

 * `/tleech untar`: This will untar the .tar telegram file and upload to cloud.

 * `/getsize`: This will give you total size of your destination folder in cloud.

+* `/renewme`: This will clear the remains of downloads which are not getting deleted after upload of the file or after /cancel command.

 * [Only work with direct link for now]It is like u can add custom name as prefix of the original file name.